-Under Delaware law, unless otherwise Removal of Directors Under French law, directors may be removed from office, with or without cause, at any provided in the certificate of incorporation, shareholders' meeting without notice or directors may be removed from office, with or justification, by a simple majority vote. without cause, by a majority stockholder vote, though in the case of a corporation whose board is classified, stockholders may effect such removal only for cause.
-Vacancies on the Board of Directors Under French law, vacancies on the board of Under Delaware law, vacancies on a directors resulting from death or a resignation, corporation's board of directors, including provided that at least three directors remain in those caused by an increase in the number office, may be filled by a majority of the of directors, may be filled by a majority of the remaining directors pending ratification by the remaining directors. shareholders by the next shareholders' meeting.
-Under French law, the annual general meeting Annual General Meeting Under Delaware law, the annual meeting of stockholders shall be held at such place, on of shareholders shall be held at such place, on such date and at such time as decided each such date and at such time as may be year by the board of directors and notified to designated from time to time by the board of the shareholders in the convening notice of directors or as provided in the certificate of the annual meeting, within six months after the incorporation or by the bylaws. close of the relevant fiscal year unless such period is extended by court order.
-General Meeting Under French law, general meetings of the Under Delaware law, special meetings of the shareholders may be called by the board of stockholders may be called by the board of directors or, failing that, by the statutory directors or by such person or persons as auditors, or by a court appointed agent or may be authorized by the certificate of liquidator in certain circumstances, or by the incorporation or by the bylaws. majority shareholder in capital or voting rights following a public tender offer or exchange offer or the transfer of a controlling block on the relevant person the date decided by the board of directors or
+Under French law, vacancies on the board of directors resulting from death or a resignation, provided that at least three directors remain in office, may be filled by a majority of the remaining directors pending ratification by the shareholders by the next shareholders' meeting.

+Under French law, the annual general meeting of shareholders shall be held at such place, on such date and at such time as decided each year by the board of directors and notified to the shareholders in the convening notice of the annual meeting, within six months after the close of the relevant fiscal year unless such period is extended by court order.

+Under French law, general meetings of the shareholders may be called by the board of directors or, failing that, by the statutory auditors, or by a court appointed agent or liquidator in certain circumstances, or by the majority shareholder in capital or voting rights following a public tender offer or exchange offer or the transfer of a controlling block on the date decided by the board of directors or the relevant person

 A meeting announcement is published in the French Journal of Mandatory Statutory Notices (BALO) at least 35 days prior to a meeting and made available on the website of the company at least twenty-one day prior to the meeting.
 Subject to limited exceptions provided by French law, additional convening notice is sent out at least fifteen days prior to the date of the meeting, by means of a notice inserted both in a legal announcement bulletin of the registered office department and in the French Journal of Mandatory Statutory Notices (BALO).
-Further, shareholders holding registered shares for at least a month at the time latest insertions of the notices shall be summoned individually, by regular letter (or by registered letter if they request it and include an advance of expenses) sent to their last known address.
-This notice to registered shareholders may also be transmitted by electronic means of telecommunication, in lieu of any such mailing, to any shareholder requesting it beforehand by registered letter with acknowledgment of receipt in accordance with legal and regulatory requirements, specifying his e-mail address.
-When the shareholders' meeting cannot deliberate due to lack of required quorum, the second meeting must be called at least ten calendar
+Further, shareholders holding registered shares for at least a month at the